 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of POWs healthy enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.

 At some point, Grover went out on a work detail to collect scrap metal.
-The detail to the POWs became known as the Bataan Detail or Calcoon Detail.
+With him on the detail were Pvt.
+Jim Langford, HQ Company, and Pvt.
+Judson Simpson of D Company.
+The detail was known as the Bataan Detail or Calcoon Detail.
 The POWs lived at San Fernando in a Catholic Girls’ School and were sent out each day to collect scrap metal.
 They tied disabled vehicles to each other with ropes and then to an operational vehicle.
 A POW steered each vehicle as it was pulled by the operating vehicle to Manila where they would be loaded onto ships as scrap metal.
 At the end of the day, the POWs were sent by truck to San Fernando.

-On this detail, the POWs learned that while the vehicles were being pulled if a driver hit the breaks of his vehicle quickly, it would put stress on the ropes and weaken them.
-When the vehicles entered a barrio, the lead driver sped up or one of the drivers applied the brakes resulting in rape to snap.
-They did this when they entered a barrio and the cars would roll to a stop in the center of town.
+On this detail, the POWs learned that while the vehicles were being pulled if a driver hit the brakes of his vehicle quickly, it would put stress on the ropes and weaken them.
+When the vehicles entered a barrio, the lead driver sped up or one of the drivers applied the brakes of his vehicle resulting in the rope snapping.
+If they did this when they entered a barrio, the cars would roll to a stop in the center of the barrio.
 As repairs were being made, the Filipino women gave food to the POWs.
 The guards did not try to stop them since the guards liked the detail and were in no hurry to see it end.
 After the vehicles were in Manila, the POWs rode to San Fernando in a truck and started again the next day.

 While on the detail, the POWs hunted water buffaloes with the Japanese.
 The POWs put out large blocks of salt and the water buffaloes came down from the mountains at night to eat it.
 They would turn on lights on two eighteen-ton wreckers and the Japanese shot them and allowed the POWs to eat the hindquarters.